matkoniecz/UnNetHackPlus/Dumping-grounds.md

 True rumor	They say that puddings are not vegetarian food.
 True rumor	They say that scrolls of fire are fireproof True rumor	They say that shopkeepers are dumb as rocks.
-True rumor	They say that shopkeepers do not accept stolen credit cards.
-True rumor	They say that the Amulet of Yendor doesn't mind being called names.
-True rumor	They say that the Gods dislike cannaiblism, but they don't expect orcs and cavemen to know better True rumor	They say that the Horsemen of the Apocalypse are camera shy.
+True rumor	They say that the Horsemen of the Apocalypse are camera shy.
 True rumor	They say that you can train your dog with meatballs.
 True rumor	They say that you shouldn't kick a cockatrice without boots.